Judge blocks Trump's birthright citizenship restrictions in third ruling since high court decision | Law-Order

 Judge blocks Trump's birthright citizenship restrictions in third ruling since high court decision

-Trumps efforts to deny citizenship to children born to parents who are in the country illegally or temporarily will remain blocked unless and until the Supreme Court says otherwise.An email asking for the White Houses response to the ruling was sent Friday.A federal judge in New Hampshire issued a ruling earlier this month prohibiting Trumps executive order from taking effect nationwide in a new class-action lawsuit.
+Trumps efforts to deny citizenship to children born to parents who are in the country illegally or temporarily will remain blocked unless and until the Supreme Court says otherwise.A federal judge in New Hampshire issued a ruling earlier this month prohibiting Trumps executive order from taking effect nationwide in a new class-action lawsuit.

 - Country: